stefco/geco_vm/README.md

 This is a virtual machine with all important LIGO-related software pre-installed.

-I am building this because dealing with LIGO's dependencies is a hassle and a waste of time.
-Doing any work at remotely is a difficult proposition (unless you are `ssh`ed into a LIGO server, which is frequently impossible or undesirable), and setup is not uniform across OSes.
-I imagine I am not the only one who has this problem, so I hope that others might find this useful.
+I am building this because dealing with LIGO's toolkit dependencies is a hassle and, for researchers who just need to get going with their work, a waste of time.
+Doing any work at remotely is a difficult proposition (unless you are `ssh`ed into a LIGO server, which is sometimes impossible or undesirable, and in any case requires credentials and its own special software for anything besides SSH), and setup instructions are not uniform across OSes.
+[My group](http://geco.markalab.org) at Columbia University is currently using this Virtual Machine to avoid all of these issues, but I imagine we are not the only ones who have encountered these hurdles, so I hope that other labs might find this useful.

 ## Using the Virtual Machine

+### GUI vs. No-GUI

+**There are two versions of `geco-vm`:** one _with_ a GUI (graphical user interface) and one without.
+The GUI version is called `geco-vm-gui`; it is the more beginner-friendly version.
+It is more resource intensive, however, and is only available for desktop (not server) use.
+If you know what you are doing and prefer working from the command line anyway, or if performance and resource usage are important considerations, you should use the headless (i.e.
+GUI-free), lightweight `geco-vm`; otherwise, `geco-vm-gui` has all the same capabilities but comes with a familiar desktop interface and nice features like shared clipboard (you can copy text within the virtual machine and paste it in your host computer, and vice versa) and drag-and-drop file movement (this feature only works for dragging files into the VM).
+See the [Pro Tips](#pro-tips) section below for more information applicable to both GUI and headless version.

 ### Installing and Getting Started